nehpets26/borgsteve/README.md

-## Requirements
+## What Assumptions Were Made
-MySQL server installed
-gzip for backup compression
+It was assumed that the MySQL server is already installed and running. gzip for backup compression is installed

-## Notes

-Use `chmod +x` to make scripts executable if needed.
+Scripts are run in a Linux-like environment

+## How I Would Improve It with More Time

+Automate the setup and execution using Ansible to make the solution scalable and repeatable across multiple servers.
+Support automatic email notifications after a successful backup or if a failure occurs.
+Schedule the backup script with `cron` and log rotation.